|Investor Junkie Rating||8.5/10||8.5/10|

 Before choosing the best budgeting and personal finance app for your needs, check out this comparison of two of the most popular.
 YNAB, which stands for “You Need a Budget,” and Intuit’s Mint have grown to become two of the most popular online budgeting apps available.

 So how do YNAB and Mint compare?
 Which is better and why?
-First the basics:

-Mint is a free online personal finance service similar to Quicken, but without any software to install.
+Mint (see our review) is a free online personal finance service similar to Quicken, but without any software to install.
 As such, it’s accessible with any browser or mobile device.
 The Mint app was started in 2006 and was acquired by Intuit in 2009.
 While Quicken used to be Intuit’s lead product, Mint has become their sole focus since announcing the sale of Quicken.

-The platform incorporates all of your financial accounts — bank, investment, credit cards and loans — into one place and provides a big-picture view of your entire financial situation.
-At initial setup you can add all your accounts in a pretty seamless download process.
+The platform incorporates all of your financial accounts — bank, investment, credit cards, and loans — into one place and provides a big-picture view of your entire financial situation.
+At initial setup, you can add all your accounts in a pretty seamless download process.
 After downloading and syncing your transactions, Mint’s software automatically separates them into predefined categories.

 While you can’t modify the top-level categories, you can create and add your own subcategories.
 Once set up, Mint will remember repeating transactions so it will automatically match the same category in the future.

 With Mint, every time you visit the site, your financial data gets updated automatically.
-The software presents your financial information in a slick easy-to-use web interface, with information and pretty graphs on a user-friendly dashboard.
+The software presents your financial information in a slick, easy-to-use web interface, with information and pretty graphs on a user-friendly dashboard.

 Mint keeps an eye on your money so you don’t have to.
 It’s easy to sign up for alerts to be sent via email or directly to your smartphone for: